The Magnificent Seven (2016 film): Development

-The film was reported to be in the planning stages in 2012, with Tom Cruise set to star, and Kevin Costner, Morgan Freeman, and Matt Damon also up for roles.
-In December 2013, Cruise reportedly left the project while John Lee Hancock was brought in to write a new draft of the script.
+The film was reported to be in the planning stages in 2012, with Tom Cruise set to star, with Kevin Costner, Morgan Freeman and Matt Damon also up for roles.
+In December 2013, Cruise reportedly left the project, while John Lee Hancock was brought in to write a new draft of the script.
 In early 2014, MGM chairman Gary Barber and his cohorts approached Antoine Fuqua to read the script by Richard Wenk and Nic Pizzolatto, while Fuqua was making Southpaw.